 The Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) hosts monthly webinars to provide information and facilitate discussion on a variety of topics related to psychological health and traumatic brain injury.
 The webinars are open to the public, and many provide continuing education.
 Past DCoE webinars can be viewed on the DCoE YouTube channel.

 Sign up for the webinar.
-Please note registration is required for each webinar regardless if the participant has an existing PESG account.
-Upon completion of registration, you’ll receive a confirmation email with webinar event details.
+Please note, registration is required for each webinar regardless if the participant has an existing PESG account.
+Upon completion of registration, a confirmation email will be sent providing webinar event details.

 Once registered, you may use Adobe Connect to attend the webinar.
 If you have questions or need assistance, please email the DCoE webinar team.